myusuf3/delorean/docs/index.rst

 This document describes Delorean v\ |version|.

 `Delorean` is a library for clearing up the inconvenient truths that arise dealing with datetimes in Python.
-Understanding that timing is a delicate enough of a problem to capture in software `delorean` hopes to provide a cleaner less troublesome solution to shifting, manipulating, generating `datetimes`.
+Understanding that timing is a delicate enough of a problem `delorean` hopes to provide a cleaner less troublesome solution to shifting, manipulating, generating `datetimes`.

 Delorean stands on the shoulders of giants `pytz <http://pytz.sourceforge.net/>`_ and `dateutil <http://labix.org/python-dateutil>`_

-It will provide natural language improvements for manipulating time, as well as datetime abstractions for ease of use.
+`Delorean` will provide natural language improvements for manipulating time, as well as datetime abstractions for ease of use.
 The overall goal is to improve datetime manipulations, with a little bit of software and philsophy.

 Pretty much make you a badass, time traveller.